iter8-tools/iter8/mkdocs/docs/concepts/observability.md

 # Realtime Observability

+!!! abstract "iter8ctl"
-> **iter8ctl** CLI enables you to observe an experiment in realtime.
+    **iter8ctl** CLI enables you to observe an experiment in realtime.
 Use iter8ctl to observe metric values for each version, whether or not versions satisfy objectives, and the `winner`.

 ??? example "Sample output from iter8ctl"
     ```shell